Common OCD Therapy Techniques And Treatment You Should Know About: Cognitive-Behavioral Therapy And More

 Exposure and response prevention (ERP)

 Exposure and Response Prevention is a specific form of CBT that is often used when treating OCD.
-In ERP, individuals are gradually and repeatedly exposed to their fears and obsessions.
-Following exposure, individuals are prevented from carrying out the compulsive behaviors they typically perform in response to these obsessions.
+In ERP, individuals are gradually exposing themselves to their fears and obsessions.
+Following an exposure task, individuals are prevented from carrying out the compulsive behaviors they typically perform in response to these obsessions.
 This is done with patient consent under the guidance of a trained therapist.
 A CBT therapist can help ensure that the patient feels safe and in control.
 This type of therapy has been shown to be highly effective in reducing obsessive-compulsive behavior in both children and adults.

 For example, some people might have OCD symptoms related to obsessive thoughts about germs.
 When they encounter something “dirty,” these individuals may have a compulsive urge to wash their hands.
-During exposure therapy, they may be exposed to something they consider “dirty” and then encouraged to refrain from washing their hands.
-The goal of ERP is to help individuals learn that their anxiety will naturally decrease over time, even if they don't engage in their compulsive behaviors.
+During exposure exercises and therapy, they may be exposed to something they consider “dirty” and then encouraged to refrain from washing their hands.
+The goal of ERP is to help individuals react differently to their anxiety triggers and learn that their fear will naturally decrease over time, even if they don't engage in their compulsions.

 Getty